-The Lapworth Museum of Geology has the finest and most extensive collections of fossils, minerals and rocks in the Midlands.
-The Museum dates back to 1880, and is one of the oldest specialist geological museums in the UK.
+The Lapworth Museum of Geology holds the finest and most extensive collections of fossils, minerals and rocks in the Midlands.
+Dating back to 1880, it is one of the oldest specialist geological museums in the UK.

 Throughout its long history the Lapworth Museum has provided a valuable resource for students, schools and colleges, research workers, enthusiasts and anyone with an interest in, or desire to learn, about geology.
 The museum supports teaching and research in the Earth Sciences and natural history within the University and the West Midlands region.